The Medieval town of Castelnau de Montmiral seen from the South, with the Forest of Grésigne visible in the distance

-The Painting School is located on the second floor of an ancient building with thirteenth, fifteenth, seventeenth and eighteenth and nineteenth century components.
-It is situated on the ramparts of Castelnau de Montmiral, a once fortified thirteenth century hilltop town classified as “un des plus beaux villages de France“.
+The Painting School is located on the second floor of an ancient building with thirteenth, fifteenth, seventeenth, eighteenth and nineteenth century components.
+It is situated on the ramparts of Castelnau de Montmiral, an originally fortified hilltop town, dating from the thirteenth century, now classified as “un des plus beaux villages de France“.d

 The studio windows command panoramic views over richly varied landscape to blue distant hills.
 The charm of the countryside is enhanced by many features, the variety of flowers in meadow and hedgerow, the orange tiled roofs of the traditional farmhouses, the distinctive time honoured field shapes, the forest covered heights, the limestone outcrops with their juniper bushes, wild flowers and butterflies, fields of sunflower, lucerne, maize and millet; vineyards and lovingly tended allotments dotted around the landscape.